How it Started

 Hearing Ijeoma talk about poverty and shame immediately changed the way Nourish served.
 Within months Nourish reinvented itself and created a food security program that would offer dignity, self choice, and take the onus off of the child.
 Today, the largest initiative is their Food Program.

 How it’s Going

-The Food Program includes monthly support in the form of a grocery store gift card and a small pantry with non-perishable food bags, personal care and household items.
+The Food Program includes monthly support in the form of a grocery store gift card and a small pantry with household products, personal care items, infant care, and pet needs.
 The gift card initiative provides an allotment per child, per month.
 For example, a family with 3 students would receive $150 in their gift card allotment.
 Nourish strongly believes in providing choice for families enrolled in the Food Program.
 The gift cards offer that self choice.

 Each month families can also choose to receive items from the pantry.
 Enrolled families fill out an online shopping list each month that allows volunteers to provide items that are wanted and useful.
-Nourish offers a range of specialty food bags that meet the diverse needs of families within the district.
-Click here to scroll through the specialty bags offered.
+Click here to scroll through our most requested items.

 Nourish 282 has been operating as a 501(c)(3) charity since January of 2016.
 Nourish continues to pivot and evolve to meet the needs of the community they serve.
 This could not be done without the support of local businesses, community members, school communities, churches, and civic organizations working together to ensure that the basic needs of every child within School District 282 are met.